Keep reading for my Cricut Explore Air 2 review

-I really wanted to get to know my Cricut before using it, so I pushed the buttons and lifted the levers to take in all the Cricut Explore Air 2's physical features.
+I really wanted to get to know my cutting machine before using it, so I pushed the buttons and lifted the levers to take in all the Cricut Explore Air 2's physical features.

 The control panel is on the outer right side of the machine.
 The control panel has a power button and Smart Set Dial, plus the Load, Go and Pause buttons.

-The outer left side has a small tool cup, Cricut cartridge port and the Open button.
+The outer left side has a small tool cup, cartridge port and the Open button.